1,000+ Opportunities

 Community Initiatives, up to $150,000 For the Korda Institute Fund in YIPPEE Effective Leadership Academy, $5,000 To support entrepreneurship activities in 2025 Emmanuel Christian Academy, $20,000 To support entrepreneurship activities in the 2024-2025 academic year Junior Achievement of Eastern Ohio, $100,000 To support entrepreneurship activities (two years) Junior Achievement of Greater Cleveland, $120,000 To support entrepreneurship activities (two years) Junior Achievement of North Central Ohio, $270,000 To support entrepreneurship activities (two years) To support entrepreneurship programming University School, $200,000 To support the 2024 Enspire Conference University School, $408,000 To support entrepreneurship programming (two years) For the Spark Startup Mentorship Program Western Reserve Historical Society, $250,000 To support the YEE for CLE program (two years) Woodridge Local School System, $50,000 For the EntrepreNEW program

-Based on current listing details, eligibility includes: Organizations supporting entrepreneurship activities, particularly those focused on youth in Northeast Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations supporting entrepreneurship activities, particularly those focused on youth in Northeast Ohio.
+Confirm the full requirements in the official notice before applying.